-Samuel Hertz, composer and performer, is artist and curator in residency at Liebig12.
+Samuel Hertz, composer and performer, is artist in residency at Liebig12 and will curate a program until end of January 2017

 Samuel is currently part of two working groups as an artist-researcher for the Anthropocene Curriculum in association with Haus der Kulturen der Welt/Max Planck Institute for the History of Science (Berlin, Germany).